scottpeterson/pnwquizzing/docs/rules.md

 - The team placements at District Championships are the final year placements for teams 1-18
 - The year-to-date team placements after District Meet 5 are the final year team placements for teams 19 and beyond

+## Quizmaster Prompts

+During the 30-second answering period, the quizmaster prompts rules shall be amended as follows:

+- If a quizzer, upon clearly pausing in reply after having attempted a full answer, is missing information required in either the question or answer, the quizmaster will, when the quizzer is not speaking, say, `More.`
+- If a quizzer, upon clearly pausing in reply after having attempted a full answer, has said a word or phrase which is not incorrect but also not yet correct, the quizmaster will, when the quizzer is not speaking, say, `Again.`